 - Fixed package rates have been reduced, including 2.29%p.a.
 (3.99%p.a. comparison rate) for new one, two and three year Fixed Rate home loan Owner Occupied customers paying Principal and Interest repayments with Wealth Package.
 The rates are effective from 30 March 2020, however, will be available to:

 - all applications that fund between Friday 20 March and Monday 30 March, where Rate Lock has not been chosen.

 - Automatically deferring BetterBusiness Loan and Asset Finance repayments for eligible small business and community group customers with total lending limits up to $3 million in April, May and June 2020.
 From July, customers will be able to opt-in to receive a further three month deferral if needed in line with the ABA loan deferral arrangements

-- Reducing rates on BetterBusiness Loans, Business Overdrafts and other products by 25 basis points, effective as at 24 March 2020.
+- Reducing rates on BetterBusiness Loans, Business Overdrafts and other products by 25 basis points, effective since 24 March 2020.

-There will also be support for small and medium business, and community group customers who may be facing financial difficulty by providing financial assistance, including:
+There is also support for small and medium business, and community group customers who may be facing financial difficulty by providing financial assistance, including: